emilhelgren/weatherman/README.md

 ## Setup
 - activate the venv
-- launch a redis client using: docker run -p 6379:6379 -it redis/redis-stack:latest
+- If you want to use cache, launch a redis client using: docker run -p 6379:6379 -it redis/redis-stack:latest
 - Example of a valid request:
 GET: http://localhost:8000/forecast/address?address=Brorsonsgade%201%2C%201624%20K%C3%B8benhavn%20V&datestr=2025-04-10&tilt=35&orientation=east
 ////